There are a lot of *_v

 far more frequently.
 We therefore propose to add a set of template aliases for the library’s

-TransformationTraits in order to reduce the programmer burden of expressing this far more
+in order to reduce the programmer burden of expressing this far more

 common case.
-Note, in the following rewrite of the above example, the absence of any typename
+Note, in the following rewrite of the above example, the absence of anytypename

-keyword, as well as the absence of any ::type suffix, thus condensing the statement from 3 to 2
+suffix, thus condensing the statement from 3 to 2

-= conditional_t< is_reference<T>::value, T, add_lvalue_reference_t<T> >;
+lines of code:template< class T > using reference_t = conditional_t< is_reference<T>::value, T, add_lvalue_reference_t<T> >;

 Is it beneficial in any context to expose implementation details like std::result_of::type or std::is_same::value?